kknb1982/pands-project/README.md

             plt.close()

 ### 3.2.8 Create scatterplots
-To create the scatterplots of the variable pairs I used the `pairplot` graph in Seaborn [[29]].
+To create the scatterplots of the variable pairs the `pairplot` graph in Seaborn was used [[29]](https://seaborn.pydata.org/generated/seaborn.pairplot.html).
 This easy to create graphic automatically plots each variable pair as a scatter plot and a layered Kernel Density Estimate (KDE) for the univariate plots.
-In order to create greater alignment with the earlier plots I added the option `diag_kind="hist"` to change this univariate plot to a histogram.
-To help the user understand the plots and increase their visual appeal I used `fig.suptitle`, `fig.supxlabel` and `fig.supylabel`[[30]].
-To create space for these super labels to show I used `fig.subplots_adjust`[[31]].
+In order to create greater alignment with the earlier plots the option `diag_kind="hist"` was used to change this univariate plot to a histogram.
+To help the user understand the plots and increase their visual appeal `fig.suptitle`, `fig.supxlabel` and `fig.supylabel` were used [[30]](https://www.demo2s.com/python/python-matplotlib-plot-figure-labels-suptitle-supxlabel-supylabel.html).
+To create space for these super labels to show `fig.subplots_adjust` was used[[31]](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.subplots_adjust.html).

     def createpairplot():
       g= sns.pairplot(dataf, hue=species, diag_kind="hist")